Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 DocBiasO - an ontology-driven approach to support the documentation of bias in data, which has a larger expansive categorisation of bias and provides additional concepts and properties to model specifics such as ethnicities and measurements which are useful in bias measurement and documentation.

-ai:AutomationBias: Bias tha occurs due to propensity for humans to favour suggestions from automated decision-making systems and to ignore contradictory information made without automation, even if it is correct
+ai:AutomationBias: Bias that occurs due to propensity for humans to favour suggestions from automated decision-making systems and to ignore contradictory information made without automation, even if it is correct

 go to full definition